idec-teams/2022_HUST-China/docs/team.md

 ![team_3](.\img\team_3.png)

 Shuo Zhang
-Major:Biological science, Huazhong University of Science and Technology
+Major: Biological science, Huazhong University of Science and Technology
 Attribution: Do the deputation experiment, analyses the result of the experiment,guide experimental operation,assist to write the report.

 ![team_4](.\img\team_4.png)

 Yuxuan He
-Major:Biological science,Huazhong University of Science and Technology&Paris-Saclay University
+Major: Biological science, Huazhong University of Science and Technology&Paris-Saclay University
 Attribution: Do the cloning and expression of genes, purify SQR, write the wiki of experiment,assist to write the report

 ![team_5](.\img\team_5.png)